Why Lindner for Finance?

-The program can be completed in as little as two semesters of full-time study or five (5) semesters as a part-time student.
+- Program Flexibility: You can complete the MS Finance program in as little as two semesters of full-time study, or five semesters as a part-time student.